amf-paulinho/scriptdrop/README.md

 - [ ] More application security to prevent attacks

 - [ ] The home page that is the 'control panel' of pharmacies and couriers must be refactored.
-I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix so I deceided do not do it for now
+I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix so I deceided not to do it for now

 - [ ] The system's administrative area should be rethought, but this would take a long time, so I looked for a solution that could show my skills and also solve the problem.

-- [ ] Solve a simple Bug that a left.
-I couldn't get the current local date, only UTC, this was frustrating, because I left it for fine-tuning thinking it would be commonplace, but it is not.
+- [ ] Solve a simple Bug that I left.
+I couldn't get the current local date, only UTC.
+This was frustrating. because I left it for fine-tuning thinking it would be commonplace, but it is not.

 - [ ] Replace Comboboxes to AutoComplete and enable in-line registration of customers, addresses, drugs, etc. For sure using LiveView or Sockets

-- [ ] Make Order feature more real, including fields like: Order Date, breaking down field Address to City, State, Street, etc  and create a separeted entity in the database to store it.
+- [ ] Make Order feature more real, including fields like: Order Date, breaking down field Address to City, State, Street, etc  and create a separated entity in the database to store it.

-- [ ] I think I did not put unique keys in some necessary places; I would like to double check Everything
+- [ ] I think I did not put unique keys in some necessary places; I would like to double check everything

-- [ ] Change a bit the application “phoenix contexts design patterns”, I don't think I made the best decisions in terms of clarity, but still pretty decent.
+- [ ] Change a bit the application “Phoenix Contexts Design Patterns”, I don't think I made the best decisions in terms of clarity, but it's still pretty decent.

 - [ ] Use more Elixir Pattern Match

-- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider', also in the table orders the field 'status' was supposed to be 'status_id'
+- [ ] Change a field name in the Table Users (it can be confusing) change 'provider' to 'login_provider', also in the table orders the field 'status' was supposed to be 'status_id'

 - [ ] I have to improve the test coverage.
 Also I have some test failing due a big refactoring task I had done.
 I had to fix it.